easydns/certbot-dns-easydns/README.rst

    certbot_dns_easydns:dns_easydns_usertoken = myremoteuser
    certbot_dns_easydns:dns_easydns_userkey = verysecureremoteuserpassword
+   certbot_dns_easydns:dns_easydns_endpoint = https://rest.easydns.net

 The path to this file can be provided interactively or using the ``--certbot-dns-easydns:dns-easydns-credentials`` command-line argument.
 Certbot records the path to this file for use during renewal, but does not store the file's contents.
+Please note that providing the endpoint is required, though it is currently always the same; this is for forward compatibility.

 **CAUTION:** You should protect these API credentials as you would the password to your EasyDNS account.
 Users who can read this file can use these